 - the clauses and standards in the Self-Assessment Tool for Change of Ownership.

-This audit will focus on whether your training provider is, and will remain, sufficiently resourced to provide quality training and assessment, accurate information, and adequate support to students.
+This performance assessment will focus on whether your training provider is, and will remain, sufficiently resourced to provide quality training and assessment, accurate information, and adequate support to students.